Linlab-slu/TSSr/README.md

         # control   treat
         # 3221609 5131202

   Library sizes among different samples are different.
 To provide between-sample comparability, the raw read counts of each TSS need to be scaled as tags per million mapped reads (TPM) with normalizeTSS function.

-        normalizeTSS(myTSSr)

-  Users may use the “filterTSS” option to remove TSSs with low support from mapped reads based on TMP value or p-value inferred by “Poisson distribution”.
-For "TPM" filtering (method = "TPM"), any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).
-For "poisson" method (method = "poisson"), TSSr calculates the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
+If you intend to remove TSSs with low support using the “poisson” option of filterTSS "filterTSS(myTSSr, method = "poisson"), you should skip the "normalizeTSS" because the "poisson" method (method = "poisson") use the raw read count data to calculate the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
 Only TSSs with a significantly larger number of supporting reads than expected (default threshold p < 0.01) are considered as qualified TSSs.
 Non-significant TSSs are thus filtered by TSSr.
+TSSr will normalize the raw read counts as TPM after filtering by the "poisson" method.

+        normalizeTSS(myTSSr)

+  If you uses the "normalizeTSS" function, you may use the “filterTSS” option to remove TSSs with low support from mapped reads based on TMP value (method = "TPM"), and any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).

-        filterTSS(myTSSr, method = "poisson")
+        filterTSS(myTSSr, method = "TPM")

         myTSSr@TSSprocessedMatrix